glatouille/Metaorder_proxy/README.md

 - Label as **buy** if trade price > midprice
 - Label as **sell** if trade price < midprice

-If the midprice is not directly avaible, the SQL holds also for the trade price !
+If the midprice is not available, using trade prices directly should yield similar results.

 ## Usage
 1. Install dependencies: